BYUI451/docker_modifying/README.md

 > docker: Error response from daemon: pull access denied for dfimage, repository does not exist or may require 'docker login': denied: requested access to the resource is denied.

 So if someone knows how to fix this error, let me know.
 I will continue to try to get this to work.

+Look into potential secrets.

+docker run dfimage python
+**Explain the reverse engineering and overwriting / new container.**

 ## Persisting data